litmuschaos/v1-litmus-docs/README.md

 cd litmus-docs
 ```

-The website server can be setup manually or through docker and docker compose
+The docs website server can be setup manually or through docker compose

 ## Use embedmd command before commiting changes

-The embedded code will be extracted from the file at `URL`, which can either be a relative path to a file in the local file system (using always forward slashes as directory separator) or a URL starting with `http://` or `https://.`
+The embedded code will be extracted from the file at `URL`, which can either be a relative path to a file in the local file system (using forward slashes as directory separator) or a URL starting with `http://` or `https://.`

 _Installation:_

-- We can install embedmd with golang, make sure we have [golang](https://github.com/golang/go) installed in our system.
+- Make sure you have [golang](https://github.com/golang/go) installed.
 We just need to run the following command to install embedmd.

 ```bash
 go get github.com/campoy/embedmd